smurphos/nemo_actions_and_cinnamon_scripts/README.md

 ### Take Ownership (Admin)

 Quickly bring files or directories under the current user's ownership.
-Supports single and multiple selections but will only display for multiple selections if all selections are not owned by the current user.
+Supports single and multiple selections of files and directories but will only display for multiple selections if all selections are not owned by the current user.
+If directories are included in the selection the user is given the option to take ownership recursively.

 [take_ownership.nemo_action](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts/blob/master/.local/share/nemo/actions/take_ownership.nemo_action)